 The UK GDPR provides the following rights for individuals:

-- The right to be informed: Individuals have the right to be informed about what data is being collected, its purpose, how long it will be stored and whether it will be shared with any third parties.
+- Right to be informed: Individuals have the right to be informed about what data is being collected, its purpose, how long it will be stored and whether it will be shared with any third parties.

-- The right of access: Individuals have the right to submit data subject access requests (DSAR) requesting organisations to provide a copy of any personal data they hold concerning the individual.
+- Right of access: Individuals have the right to submit data subject access requests (DSAR) requesting organisations to provide a copy of any personal data they hold concerning the individual.

-- The right to rectification: Individuals have the right to request an organization to correct their inaccurate or incomplete personal data.
+- Right to rectification: Individuals have the right to request an organization to correct their inaccurate or incomplete personal data.

-- The right to erasure: Individuals can request that organisations erase their data in certain circumstances if the data is no longer necessary, is unlawfully processed.
+- Right to erasure: Individuals can request that organisations erase their data in certain circumstances if the data is no longer necessary, is unlawfully processed.

-- The right to restrict processing: Individuals can request that an organisation limits the processing of their personal data.
+- Right to restrict processing: Individuals can request that an organisation limits the processing of their personal data.

-- The right to data portability: Individuals have the right to obtain their personal data for their own purposes in a structured machine-readable format and transfer it to another organisation.
+- Right to data portability: Individuals have the right to obtain their personal data for their own purposes in a structured machine-readable format and transfer it to another organisation.

-- The right to object: Individuals can object to the processing of personal data that is collected on the grounds of legitimate interests or the performance of a task in the interest/exercise of official authority.
+- Right to object: Individuals can object to the processing of personal data that is collected on the grounds of legitimate interests or the performance of a task in the interest/exercise of official authority.

 - Rights in relation to automated decision making and profiling: Individuals have the right not to be subject to a decision based solely on automated processing, including profiling.